pcraig3/taxgpt/md/about.md

 If you believe another free tax-filing product without dark design patterns should be featured by TaxGPT, [get in touch](mailto:paul@pcraig3.ca) and I’ll look into it.

+### Is TaxGPT a dangerous experiment?
+What about the risk of wrong answers?

+Many people are intimidated by tax filing and feel like they have to be an expert or pay an expert to receive credible tax-filing advice.

+TaxGPT provides a simple user experience around the complex subject of taxes, in a way that is friendly and encouraging, rather than being overly technical or undermining confidence.
+It doesn’t know every answer to every question (and it’s not great at calculations), but it _is_ a helpful introduction to tax info.

+TaxGPT isn’t perfect, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
+It’s something you can use from your home, and you can use for for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from people’s confusion.

+In the end, TaxGPT is an _advisor_, not an assistant.
+It gives you _advice_ on where to file and how, but it doesn’t _assist_ you in completing your return.
+[It doesn’t file taxes for you](#can-i-file-taxes-through-taxgpt%3F), but it can make it easier to get started.

 ### “There’s a problem with the quiz”

 Great, that’s just the feedback I am looking for.
 Please reach out and I will do my best to address it.